nim-lang/Nim/doc/manual_experimental.rst

   func mut(n: Node) =
-    let m = n # is the statement that connected the mutation to the parameter n.data = "yeah" # the mutation is here
+    let m = n # is the statement that connected the mutation to the parameter m.data = "yeah" # the mutation is here
     # Error: 'mut' can have side effects
     # an object reachable from 'n' is potentially mutated